 The Trust Board includes the following:

-- The Executive: Chairperson, Secretary, Treasurer, Spokesperson (when different to the Chairperson);
+- The Executive: Chair, Secretary, Treasurer,

 - Board Trustees: those elected at the AGM and /or co-opted by Board as per the processes outlined in the constitution.